 Figure 2 shows the twelve main archetypes mapped on two axes, together with examples of well-known brands that fit each archetype.
 Some are easy to understand while others may trigger subliminal thoughts.
 For example, Virgin is a familiar Outlaw brand cf. Robin Hood.
 A challenger to authority, taking from the rich and ‘evil’ (as they have variously portrayed established national airlines, banks and railway companies) and giving to the ‘poor’.
 Think also Zorro and Rebel without a Cause.
 This is archetypes is particularly useful to position pioneering brands or those taking on the establishment.

 Archetypes also add meaning and convey messages that verbal and written information cannot.
 Thus they help bring brands alive.
 They are also powerful in stimulating new ideas to help brands challenge category conventions, stand-out and reconnect with consumers.
 Thus understanding the archetypal nature and power of a brand is the first step to realising the strategic benefits outlined in Figure 1.
-Once you determine your archetype and understand how it works, the more easily you can express it, use it and also avoid career-limiting mistakes!
+Once you determine your archetype and understand how it works, the more easily you can express it, use it.
 Brand marketing activity that correlates most strongly with archetypes tends to be more successful and value enhancing (and vice versa) (6).

-The right brand positioning, personality and archetype depends on the market in which you compete, your customer segments and also their needs.
-In addition, the brand positioning spaces occupied by competitors, as well as your own strengths and weaknesses.
+The right brand positioning, personality and archetype depends on the market in which you compete, your customer segments and their needs.
+It also depend on the brand positioning spaces occupied by competitors, as well as your own strengths and weaknesses.

 Photo credit: Warner Bros.
 Batman vs. Superman 2016.